-On 18 September 2013, the Department of Industry was established.
+On 18 September 2013, the Department of Industry portfolio was established.
 This website will be updated to reflect Machinery of Government changes in due course.

 A clean energy future is part of a long term plan to reshape our economy, cut carbon pollution, drive innovation, and help avoid the increased costs of delaying action on climate change.

 The Clean Energy Future website has been developed to communicate the Australian Government's plan for creating a prosperous and sustainable Australia.
 The website includes information on the carbon price; renewable energy; energy efficiency; and land use, and how these four elements will work together to ensure a Clean Energy Future for Australia.